Collective Worship

 Participation in and withdrawal from Collective Worship

 Although worship has such a central part in our school life, parents have a legal right to withdraw their children from this school activity.
 Before reaching a decision to exercise this right, however, parents would be encouraged to discuss the issue fully with the Headteacher.
-Pupils who are withdrawn from school worship must be supervised at this time and will undertake a curriculum activity during this time.
+Following these discussions, any desire to formally withdraw children from worship must be done via a letter to the Headteacher.